w3f/polkadot-spec/docs/sect-finality.md

 While its useful to finalize non-mandatory block frequently, in good networking conditions BEEFY may end up finalizing each and every block GRANDPA finalized block.
 Practically, with short block times, it's going to be rare and might be excessive, so it's suggested for implementations to introduce a `min_delta` parameter which will limit the frequency with which new rounds are started.
 The affected component of the formula would be:
 `best_beefy + MAX(min_delta, NEXT_POWER_OF_TWO(...))`, so we start a new round only if the
 power-of-two component is greater than the min delta.
-Note that if `round_number > best_grandpa` the validators are not expected to start any round (TODO: is this precondition possible?).
+Note that if `round_number > best_grandpa` the validators are not expected to start any round.

-#### BEEFY Light Client
+### -sec-num- BEEFY Light Client {#id-light-client-beefy-1}

 A light client following BEEFY could request $N/3 +1$ signatures to be checked, where $N$ is the number of validators on Polkadot.
 Assuming a maximum of $N/3$ malicious validators, the light client can be certain of the payloads finality if all the signatures it requested are valid.

-#### Subsampling Based Light Client Protocol
+### -sec-num- Subsampling Light Client {#id-subsampling-light-client-beefy-1}

 It is an interactive protocol between the light-client (verifier) and the relayer (prover) to convince the Light Client with high probability that the payload sent by prover is signed by honest Polkadot validators.
+The protocol prioritizes efficiency, and tries to minimize the number ($<< N/3$) of signature checks (computationally expensive operations) on the light client side.
 An instantiation of the random sampling protocol as a Bridge between Ethereum and Polkadot, where the light client is a smart contract running on Ethereum is described below as a message sequencing chart.
 It uses the RANDAO randomness beacon of Ethereum to randomly query signatures and convinces itself with high probability that the payload received is authentic.